0xPolygonMiden/miden-vm/docs/src/design/decoder/main.md

 Where $m_{abp}$ is a label indicating absorption of more elements into the hasher state.
 Value of this label is computed based on hash chiplet selector flags according to the methodology described [here](../chiplets/hasher.md#multiset-check-constraints).

 We can keep absorbing elements into the hasher in the similar manner until all elements have been absorbed.
-Then, to read the result (e.g., $u_0, ..., u_3$), we need to divide $p_0$ by the following value:
+Then, to read the result (e.g., $u_0, ..., u_3$), we need to divide $b_{chip}$ by the following value:

 $$
 \alpha_0 + \alpha_1 \cdot m_{hout} + \alpha_2 \cdot (r + \lceil n / 8 \rceil \cdot 8  - 1) + \sum_{i=0}^3 (\alpha_{i+8} \cdot u_i)